 All Done.
 You’ve successfully exported your subscribers from MailChimp to MailerLite.
 Go ahead and create a new campaign for your subscribers.

 Alert: If you’re making a blogging mistake by not collecting emails from day one, reconsider your blogging strategy.

 MailChimp is an excellent email tool for more prominent brands and businesses.
 If you have millions of subscribers and want an industry-best ESP to handle it, then MailChimp is the one you want to choose.

 On the other hand, MailerLite is an excellent option for bloggers and small businesses.
 And with the free plan, there is no possible reason to why you wouldn’t like to try MailerLite.

 Note: If you want to see the Autoresponder in action, then subscribe to my newsletter, and you will receive a nicely written email with a freebie attached to it.

 How is your experience with MailChimp?
 And what do you think about my decision of switching from MailChimp to MailerLite?
 Share in the comment section below.

 Don’t forget to share this post with your friends and followers.
-And yes, you are free to pin the below image.
+Also, pin the graphics on this page to your favorite Pinterest board.